Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 4. DIY Repurposed Can LEGO Head

-This DIY LEGO craft for kids is similar to the one above, but it’s even easier.
-Just use one of those Argo cornstarch containers (it’s already yellow) and then draw on any type of LEGO face!
+This DIY LEGO craft for kids is similar to the one above but even easier.
+Just use one of those Argo cornstarch containers (already yellow) and then draw on any type of LEGO face!

 Grab a few LEGO mini-figures that crack you up and use those as inspiration.
 Or have kids create self-portraits or go wild creating funny LEGO faces!